crosscompute/crosscompute-docs/index.rst

 Features
 --------
 - Write your command-line script in any programming language.
-- Serve your application on any operating system.
+- Serve your web application on any operating system.

 Topics